 - Liberty Media, Inc. in connection with its multi-hundred-million-dollar debt position in connection with the chapter 11 cases of iHeart Media.

 - Ad Hoc Group of Unsecured Bondholders in 77Energy, Inc., an oilfield services company, in connection with its prepackaged chapter 11 cases.

 - Alfa Group, a multi-billion dollar conglomerate with worldwide operations, in connection with its investment in Pacific Exploration and Production Corporation.
 Pacific Exploration is a global energy exploration and production company with more than $5 billion in funded debt.

 - Several sponsors/funds and creditors in private loan-for-control, in-court and out-of-court workouts.

 - TerraMar Capital in connection with certain private investments.

 Ray joined Weil in 2014 from a major international law firm, where he was a senior equity partner, resident in that firm’s New York office.

 Ray is an editor of The Law and Practice of Restructuring in the UK and US, published by Oxford University Press, and has served on Law360’s Editorial Advisory Board for bankruptcy.
-He has participated on a variety of panels, including Views from the Bench: The Evolving Dynamics of Secured Lending and the Rights of Secured Creditors and ABI Annual Bankruptcy Conference: Rise of Mediation in Major Bankruptcy Cases, Lessons Learned from Retail, amongst others.
+He has participated on a variety of panels, including Views from the Bench: The Evolving Dynamics of Secured Lending and the Rights of Secured Creditors and the ABI Annual Bankruptcy Conference: Rise of Mediation in Major Bankruptcy Cases, amongst others.
 He is a member of the American Bankruptcy Institute, INSOL International and Turnaround Management Association.